-If there is no designed 'innocent suspect' in the TA lineup, this FAR rate is divided by the number of people in the lineup, which is typically six.
+If there is no designed 'innocent suspect' in the target absent lineup, this false alarm rate is divided by the number of people in the lineup, which is typically six.

-Suppose that we coerce the structure of a lineup into a 2×2 classification task.
-Consider the set-up of Table 2
+Suppose that we coerce the structure of a lineup into a $2 \times 2$ classification task.
+Consider the set-up of Table 2.
+In this format, it's clear that the hit rate is solely determined by the top row in the confusion matrix, and the false alarm rate is solely determined by the bottom row.
+This can be thought of as conditioning on whether or not the lineup is target present or target absent.
+In other words,

-In this format, it's clear that the hit rate is solely determined by the bottom row, and the false alarm rate is solely determined by the top row.
-This can be thought of as conditioning on whether or not the lineup is TA or TP.
-In other words:
+HR = P(Target Identified | Target in Lineup) and

-$$HR = P(Target Identified | Target in Lineup)$$ and $FAR = P(False ID | Target not in Lineup)$
+FAR = P(False ID | Target not in Lineup).

 However, when putting this in the context of the real-world, it seems like a crucial evaluation metric may be missing.
 In a true lineup, it is unknown whether or not the target is in the lineup.
-It seems like there are additional quantities of interest, namely
+There may be additional quantities of interest, namely

-$P(\text{Target guilty} \mid \text{Identification made}) \text{ and } P(\text{Target innocent} \mid \text{Lineup is rejected})$
+$P(\text{Target guilty} \mid \text{Identification made}) \text{ and } P(\text{Target innocent} \mid \text{Lineup is rejected}).$

-In the 2×2 classification terminology, these quantities are known as the Positive Predictive Value (PPV) and Negative Predictive Value (NPV), respectively.
+In the $2 \times 2$ classification terminology, these quantities are known as the Positive Predictive Value (PPV) and Negative Predictive Value (NPV), respectively.
 They are computed through the following:

-$$PPV = \frac{\text{\# of Correct IDs}}{\text{\# of ID's made}} \text{ and } NPV = \frac{\text{\# of Correct Rejections}}{\text{\# of total rejections}}$$
+$$PPV = \frac{\# \text{ of Correct IDs}}{\# \text{ of ID's made}} \text{ and } NPV = \frac{\# \text{ of Correct Rejections}}{\# \text{ of total rejections}}$$ sample size, we can calculate the number of true positives, false positives, false negatives, and true negatives, and calculate the positive predictive value and negative predictive value as described above.
+However, in the $2 \times 3$ classification problem, we are again unable to deal with the filler problem.
+Then, calculation of the predictive values through the reported ROC curve is impossible.

-In the 2×2 classification setting, although not directly represented, these quantities are retrievable through the ROC curve.
+In the 2 × 2 classification setting, although not directly represented, these quantities are retrievable through the ROC curve.
 The FNR (False Negative Rate) can be calculated using 1-HR, and the TNR (True Negative Rate) can be calculated with 1-FAR, at each threshold value.
-Then, provided we know the sample size, we can calculate the number of true positives, false positives, false negatives, and true negatives, and calculate the PPV and NPV as described above.
-However, in the 2×3 classification problem, we are again unable to deal with the filler problem.
-Then, calculation of the NPV and PPV through the reported ROC curve is impossible.
+Then, provided we know the

-4 The Log-Linear Model approach to Eyewitness Identification
+4 The Log-Linear Model Approach

-As we have seen, both the diagnosticity ratio and ROC curve analysis evaluate the performance of lineups through the use of one or two quantities.
+As we have seen, ROC analysis evaluates the performance of lineups through the use of two quantities.
 These quantities are selected from a collection of counts that are taken from the lineup results.
 We can formulate these lineup outcomes into a contingency table of counts, and rather than use only certain entries of the table for statistical conclusions, we can perform statistical inference on the table itself to draw conclusions about each lineup procedure.
 This allows us to utilize all of the data collected, and gather a fuller picture of lineup procedures.